dmfrodrigues/feup-lpoo-proj/docs/README.md

 #### Problem in context

 To stay true to the MVC model without using any particular design pattern, `ArenaController` is the *God of Dynamics*, meaning it processes all dynamics and events (moving and collision handling, shooting projectiles, picking weapons, etc.).
-The issue is that this gives the ArenaController an excessive amount of responsibility.
+The issue is the excessive amount of responsibilities granted to ArenaController this way.

 #### The pattern